 “Yes, of course,” I replied.

 “Yes, this happens from time to time,” I answered, thinking that I was off the hook.

 His answer: “Then you should have taken this into account and been prepared.
 Don’t use this excuse again!”

 With this management style, we were able to deliver outstanding results.
-No project was ever delayed.
+No project was ever late.

 Despite this tough regime, Professor Hofmann was known as one of the professors everyone wanted to work with.
 He was not only able to develop one’s IQ (intelligence quotient) but also took strong care of our EQ (emotional intelligence quotient) as well.